sedwards93/Makers-Progress-Tracker/README.md

 # Course goals
 As part of my reflective learning process, I will be keeping a log of my weekly goals during my time at Makers Academy.
+Please click on each of the markdown files to read about my Makers journey.
 My wider goals for the entire course are as follows:

 ## I can make software